-The art world, as always, had another year of mystery, controversy, car chaises and multi-million dollar heists and auctions.
+The art world, as always, had another year of mystery, controversy, car chaises, and multi-million dollar heists and auctions.
 Like a good “Bond” movie, the art world keeps delivering suspense and glamour all wrapped up in the beauty and elegance of the most coveted art pieces in history.

-Here are the top 10 art related events of 2013:
+Here are the top 10 art-related events of 2013:

 April 2013/November 7, 2013.
-In 2011 about 1500 paintings by master artists such as Henri Matisse, Pablo Picasso, Franz Marc and many more recovered during a tax raid in Germany.
+In 2011 about 1500 paintings by master artists such as Henri Matisse, Pablo Picasso, Franz Marc, and many more recovered during a tax raid in Germany.
 The collection is part of Hitler’s personal ‘degenerate art’ looting of Jews during World War II.
 The artists among the works are such names as Edgar Degas, Pablo Picasso, Henri Matisse, Marc Chagall, Paul Klee, Oskar Kokoschka, Franz Marc, Max Beckmann, Emil Nolde and Ernst Ludwig Kirchner. ’Focus’, a German news magazine, broke the story as recently as April of 2013.

 November 13, 2013.
-A Francis Bacon triptych that became the most expensive art work ever sold at auction, Christie’s New York Post’s War & Contemporary Art evening sale blew past pre-sale expectations, bringing in a total of $691,583,000.
+A Francis Bacon triptych that became the most expensive artwork ever sold at auction, Christie’s New York Post’s War & Contemporary Art evening sale blew past pre-sale expectations, bringing in a total of $691,583,000.
 The auction was one of two (another post-war and contemporary art sale taking place in May, $495M) of Christie’s that represented “9% of the total value of global auction sales.”

 March 18, 2013.
-Exactly 23 years ago, on March 18, 1990 two thieves disguised as Boston police officers robbed the Isabella Stewart Gardner Museum, making off with 13 priceless paintings, previously valued at $580 million.
+Exactly 23 years ago, on March 18, 1990, two thieves disguised as Boston police officers robbed the Isabella Stewart Gardner Museum, making off with 13 priceless paintings, previously valued at $580 million.
 It is said to be the most “valuable collection of stolen artwork in history: $580 million worth of famous works, including Rembrandt’s only seascape, “The Storm on the Sea of Galilee,” and Vermeer’s “The Concert,” a masterpiece valued at more than $200 million.”
 The FBI stated the suspects are “members of a criminal organization with a base in the mid-Atlantic states and New England.”
-Though the FBI won’t release the suspects names, it seems the statute of limitations has run out so it can’t charge anyone with the theft and the question of recovering the art hangs in the air.
+Though the FBI won’t release the suspect’s name, it seems the statute of limitations has run out so it can’t charge anyone with the theft and the question of recovering the art hangs in the air.

 April 12, 2013.
 Philanthropist and cosmetics tycoon Leonard A. Lauder promised seventy-eight individual Cubist works of paintings, sculpture, and photography to the Met.
 It is cited as one of the most substantial gifts in the Metropolitan Museum of Art’s history.
 Many of the works in Mr. Lauder’s collection have historical significance.
 Two landscapes are from the 1908 Kahnweiler exhibition: Braque’s “Terrace at the Hotel Mistral,” from 1907, and his “Trees at L’Estaque,” from 1908.
-Even the Met notes that “The Trees at L’Estaque’ is considered one of the very first Cubist pictures that recognizes a new type of perspective in the landscape, which Braque arrived at upon analysis of Cezanne’s work.
+Even the Met notes that “The Trees at L’Estaque’ is considered one of the very first Cubist pictures that recognize a new type of perspective in the landscape, which Braque arrived at upon analysis of Cezanne’s work.